Ourang Medan: SS Ourang Medan

-New evidence found by The Skittish Library shows there were 1940 newspaper reports of the incident taken from the Associated Press in British newspapers the Daily Mirror and the Yorkshire Evening Post.
-Again, there were differences in the story: the location being the Solomon Islands, and the SOS messages different from later reports.
-The story still appears to originate with Silvio Scherli in Trieste.

-Circumstances
+Story

+The 1940 version of the story told of a distress signal being sent out in an area south of the Solomon Islands.
+The first received stated “SOS from the steamship Ourang Medan.
+Beg ships with shortwave wireless get touch doctor.
+Urgent.”
+This was followed by “Probable second officer dead.
+Other members crew also killed.
+Disregard medical consultation.
+SOS urgent assistance warship.”
+After giving her position, the final message received was an incomplete phrase “crew has…”.
+Vessels responding to the Ourang Medan received no reply.
+The 1940 version of the story describes rescue vessels approaching the ship listing in the water, and upon boarding locating multiple crew dead at their posts.
+As they investigated further into the ship, explosions were reportedly heard and so the rescuers abandoned the ship, and watched it subsequently go ablaze and sink into the Pacific.

-According to the story, at some point of time in or around June 1947 (Gaddis and others list the approximate date as early February 1948), two American vessels navigating the Straits of Malacca, the City of Baltimore and the Silver Star, among others passing by, picked up several distress messages from the nearby Dutch merchant ship Ourang Medan.
-A radio operator aboard the troubled vessel sent the following message in Morse code: "S.O.S. from Ourang Medan * * * We float.
+By 1948, the story was embellished with further details.
+According to one version of the story, at some point of time in or around June 1947, two American vessels navigating the Straits of Malacca, the City of Baltimore and the Silver Star, among others passing by, picked up several distress messages from the nearby Dutch merchant ship Ourang Medan.
+(Vincent Gaddis and other sources list the approximate date as early February 1948).

+A radio operator aboard the troubled vessel is reported to have sent the following message in Morse code: "S.O.S. from Ourang Medan * * * We float.
 All officers including the captain, dead in chartroom and on the bridge.
 Probably whole of crew dead * * *."
-A few confused dots and dashes (of Morse code) later, two words came through clearly.
-They were "I die."
-Then, after that chilling message, there was nothing more heard of.
-When the Silver Star crew eventually located and boarded the apparently-undamaged Ourang Medan in an attempt at a rescue, the ship was found littered with corpses (including the carcass of a dog) everywhere, with the dead bodies found sprawled on their backs, the frozen (and allegedly badly-frightened) faces of the deceased upturned to the sun above with mouths gaping open and eyes staring straight ahead, with the corpses resembling horrible caricatures.
+After a few more incoherent dots and dashes, the words "I die." were received.
+No further communications were received.
+When the Silver Star crew eventually located and boarded the apparently undamaged Ourang Medan in an attempt at a rescue, the ship was found littered with corpses (including the carcass of a dog) everywhere, with the dead bodies found sprawled on their backs, the frozen (and allegedly badly-frightened) faces of the deceased upturned to the sun above with mouths gaping open and eyes staring straight ahead, with the corpses resembling horrible caricatures.
 No survivors were located and no visible signs of injuries on the dead bodies were observed.
 Just as the ship was to be prepared for a tow by the Silver Star to a nearby port, a fire then suddenly broke out in the ship's No. 4 cargo-hold, forcing the boarding party to hastily evacuate the doomed Dutch freighter, thus preventing any further investigations to be carried out.
 Soon after, the Ourang Medan was witnessed exploding before finally sinking.